-In little India you can find many small shops selling flowers, spices, massage oils or fabrics.
+You can find many small shops selling flowers, spices, massage oils, or fabrics in little India.
 It is also a good place to eat traditional Indian food for small money.

 6. Light & Watershow Marina Bay

-The Marina Bay Light & Watershow combines five elements: water, light, fire, audio and video.
-The show takes fifteen minutes in which the story of a man's journey to life is shown.
-Photos and videos are projected on water fontains and music and laser light create a nice atmosphere.
+The Marina Bay Light & Water show combines five elements: water, light, fire, audio, and video.
+The show takes fifteen minutes in which the story of a man’s journey to life is shown.
+Photos and videos are projected on water fountains and music, and laser light creates a nice atmosphere.

-The show takes every day place at 8pm and 9:30pm.
-On Friday and Saturday there is an additonal show at 11pm.
+The show takes place every day at 8 pm and 9:30 pm.
+On Friday and Saturday, there is an additional show at 11 pm.

 7. Lightshow Gardens by the Bay

 The Lightshow in the Gardens by the Bay takes everyday place at 7:45 pm.

 Haw Par Villa is a theme park in Singapore with more than 1.000 statues and 150 dioramas inspired by Chinese folklore, history, and mythology.